 I'm only suggesting some further thought since the change that is an improvement for you (saves you some time and hassle to be sure) might cost a novice user a month of running something that they intended to be a pull-code run whereas they simply forgot to turn on pull=yes and then they silently got no pulling at all.
 Something similar happened to me once when I added some type of restraints in the .top file (possible dihedral restraints) and (assuming that this is the case) I didn't notice that I had to also turn on dihedral restraints with dihre = yes in the mdp file so I got a run without restraints but no warning at all.

-#6 Updated by Erik Lindahl about 3 years ago
+#6 Updated by Erik Lindahl over 3 years ago

 - Tracker changed from Bug to Feature